samuelrizzo/jira-mcp-server/README.md

 - Search issues by project and assignee
 - List project members
 - Check user's project membership and assigned issues
+- Create new issues with custom fields
+- List and query sprints with filtering options

 ## Installation